akinolu52/vagrant-html-zip/README.md

 13. Accept to auto-replace the previous index.html you created.

-14. then check out the site
+14. Check out the site

 15. `exit` to leave root

-16. power down vagrant to end
+16. Power down vagrant to end

     ```bash
     vagrant halt